QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ## 8. Eight steps to building a DIY Call Recognizer

-We described above the various steps required to tune the parameter values in a recognizer config file.
+We described above the steps required to tune parameter values in a recognizer config file.
 We now step back from this detail and take an overview of all the steps required to obtain an operational recognizer for one or more target calls.

 1. Select one or more one-minute recordings that contain typical examples of your target call.
 It is also desirable that the background acoustic events in your chosen recordings are representative of the intended operational